Restorative Dentistry Is The Answer To Repairing Your Smile

 Dental restoration covers a very broad range of treatments.
 Here are some of the procedures performed at our office.

-Porcelain inlays and onlays: These restorations are designed to strengthen and repair molars.
+Inlays and onlays are restoration options designed to strengthen and repair molars.
 Inlays are placed in the chewing surface of the tooth.
 Onlays replace the chewing surface and one or more cusps (the bumps around the outer perimeter of the molar).
 They may extend down the side of the tooth.

-Porcelain veneers: Tooth veneers cover up minor flaws such as chips, cracks and permanent discoloration.
+Porcelain veneers cover up minor flaws such as chips, cracks and permanent discoloration.
 They can also be used to restore teeth that are misshapen, short, crooked or too widely spaced.

-Dental composite bonding: This resin material is matched to the patient’s existing tooth color.
+Dental bonding is a resin material that matches the patient’s existing tooth color.
 It can be used to restore the original dimensions of a chipped tooth.

-Dental implants: These titanium implants are placed in the jaw bone where they fuse with the bone during healing.
+Dental implants are titanium restorative options that our team will place in the jaw.
+Once in place, they will fuse with the bone during healing.
 They are capped with a porcelain crown to replace a lost tooth.
 Implants can also be used to support bridges or dentures.